retaildevcrews/capi-in-codespaces/docs/4-upgrade-k8s.md

 # Update AKS cluster and node pools

 In addition to creating clusters, Cluster API allows you to upgrade workload clusters.
-After creating an AKS cluster, you can update the control plane and node pools to a newer version of Kubernetes.
+After creating an AKS cluster, you can update the cluster and node pools to a newer version of Kubernetes.

 In this walkthrough, you will upgrade the previously created AKS cluster and one of its node pools.